 Whenever you contact your Authorized Service Dealer or the factory, always know the model and serial numbers of your product.
 These numbers will help the Service Dealer or Service Representative provide exact information about your specific product.
-You will find the model and serial number plate located in a unique place on the product as shown below.
+You will find the model and serial number plate at the location shown in Figure 1.